 Fort Lupton is a somewhat small city located in the state of Colorado.
 With a population of 8,317 people and four constituent neighborhoods, Fort Lupton is the 59th largest community in Colorado.

-When you are in Fort Lupton, you'll notice that it is more blue-collar than most other communities in America.
-39.12% of Fort Lupton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Fort Lupton is generally considered to be a blue-collar town.
+38.56% of the Fort Lupton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fort Lupton is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Fort Lupton who work in office and administrative support (12.82%), food service (7.78%), and management occupations (7.52%).
+There are especially a lot of people living in Fort Lupton who work in office and administrative support (13.53%), food service (7.95%), and sales jobs (7.33%).

 The most common language spoken in Fort Lupton is English.
 Other important languages spoken here include Spanish and Italian.